the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Gideon Scanner and Rally Station still cannot exist at the same time, nor exist in more than one city, and they are more expensive, costing 150 Production each.
 They also cannot be purchased.
 - First Aid units no longer have a chance to capture Barbarians.
 - New UUs:
-  - Combat Medic (replaces Wandering Doctor, no Sight penalty or tech/infrastructure requirement but is slightly less effective at healing)
+  - Combat Medic (replaces Wandering Doctor, no Sight penalty or tech/infrastructure requirement but is slightly less effective at healing.
+They still upgrade to the endgame Mobile Clinic unit like standard Wandering Doctors, forcing New Star to actually spend turns training Militia.)
   - Rapid Response Squad (replaces Forward Observer, starts with Gas Mask and Medic I/II, 75% strength on defense, can sacrifice itself to clear Fallout or Toxic Waste, more expensive to build)
 - New UBs:
   - Soup Kitchen (replaces Prison Camp, +2 Food, +1 Local Happiness, removes extra unhappiness from annexed cities, does not provide Slaves, no restrictions on building)